Everything You Need to Know About Challenge Coins

 Custom challenge coins denote membership, promote brands, celebrate events, and much more

-Challenge coins come in a variety of sizes and designs, and are given out for many reasons.
-While these reasons may vary, the coins are typically are given in order to commemorate or acknowledge a feat or provide a reward, or to promote camaraderie among members.
+Challenge coins come in a variety of sizes and designs, and are given for many reasons.
+While these reasons may vary, the coins typically are given in order to commemorate or acknowledge a feat or provide a reward, or to promote camaraderie among members.

 How Did the Challenge Coin Tradition Start?

-Other rumors say challenge coins didn’t originate until World War II, when they were used to uncover spies and identify allies.
+Other legends say challenge coins didn’t originate until World War II, when they were used to uncover spies and identify allies.
 Another legend states challenge coins originated during the Vietnam War.
 Commander Verne Green of the 10th Special Forces Group-A designed custom coins for his unit that could easily identify his group.

 What Are Challenge Coins Used For?